 Fine natural hair is often misunderstood.
 In fact, fine hair in general is typically misunderstood.
-Let’s clear some things up with these twelve facts about fine natural hair.
+Let’s clear some things up with these twelve fine natural hair facts.

 #1 Fine Curly Natural Hair is God Given

 Contrary to popular belief, naturally fine curly hair is not some forgotten hair type that’s less than or not as good as other hair types.
-It’s God given and it’s beautiful.
-It all depends on how well it’s cared for.
+God made it and it’s beautiful.
+It all depends on how well you care for it.

 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.
 Psalm 139:14